faizzz11/ReactJs/README.md

-# 🚀 My React.js & Next.js Journey
+# 🚀 My React.js Journey

 Hello, world! 🌎

-I'm currently diving deep into **React.js** and **Next.js**, guided by the amazing tutorials from **Code with Harry** on YouTube.
+I'm currently diving deep into **React.js**, guided by the amazing tutorials from **Code with Harry** on YouTube.
 This repository is a reflection of my learning journey and the projects I build along the way. 🎯

 ## 📚 About the Repository

-This repository contains various projects, components, and experiments as I explore the power of React and Next.js.
+This repository contains various projects, components, and experiments as I explore the power of React.
 From basic components to full-fledged web applications, you'll find it all here.

 ## 🛠️ Technologies I'm Working With